Number of procedures/treatments required usually 1

 While skin cancers can be found on any part of the body, about 80 per cent appear on the face, head, or neck, where they can be disfiguring as well as dangerous.

 Who Gets Skin Cancer…and Why?

-One of the main causes skin damage is from the sun.
-Other artificial ultraviolet radiation, now banned in Victoria -like sunlamps and tanning booths can have a detrimental affect on your health
+One of the main causes of skin damage is from the sun.
+Other artificial ultraviolet radiation, now banned in Victoria -like sunlamps and tanning booths can have a detrimental effect on your health

 In fact, evidence has shown, the lack of sunscreen and our quest for the perfect tan, an increase in outdoor activities, and perhaps climate change could be behind the alarming rise we are seeing in skin cancers.

 Fortunately now hats and sunscreens are more acceptable.

 Regardless what your sex, age or skin type is, we are all at risk of getting skin cancer.

 The risk increases if –

 * Your skin is fair and freckles easily.